ijmarshall/robotreviewer/README.md

 ## Manual Installation

+For other operating systems or for more control, a manual installation may be preferred.

 1. Ensure you have a working version of 3.4+.
 We strongly recommend using Python from the [Anaconda Python distribution](https://www.continuum.io/downloads) for a quicker and more reliable experience.

 2. [Install git-lfs](https://git-lfs.github.com/) for managing the model file versions (on Mac: `brew install git-lfs`).
 NB!
 If you already have git lfs installed, make sure it's the most recent version, since older versions have not downloaded files properly.